-- delineated on the plan.
-If the wall is located within a tract, the tract should be delineated on the plan. - 2) A cross-sectional view of the wall which shows the exact location of the wall relative to the right-of-way/property line, and which delineates the proposed height of the wall relative to the proposed finished grades adjacent to the wall.
-The wall shall not be less than 6 (six) feet in height. - 3) A wall design detail indicating construction materials which is signed and sealed by a registered architect or engineer and containing a statement certifying that the wall has been designed in accordance with the latest edition of the Florida Building Code, including wind loading requirements. - 4) A letter from an authorized representative of the homeowners' association which acknowledges that: 1) the homeowners' association shall be the party to the construction contract with the contractor; 2) the County shall serve only to provide financing for the construction project and shall not oversee contract compliance by the contractor nor be a party to such contract; 3) the construction contract shall contain an indemnification of the County; and 4) homeowners' association shall be responsible for the ownership and maintenance of the wall. - 5) A diagram which demonstrates that the proposed wall does not create a potential sight
+A letter from an authorized representative of the homeowners' association which acknowledges that: 1) the homeowners' association shall be the party to the construction contract with the contractor; 2) the County shall serve only to provide for the financing construction project and shall not oversee contract compliance by the contractor nor be a party to such contract; 3) the construction contract shall contain an indemnification of the and County; 4) the homeowners' association shall be responsible for the ownership and maintenance of the wall.

-- distance hazard.
+A diagram which demonstrates that the proposed wall does not create a potential sight distance hazard.
 Refer to F.D.O.T.
-Manual of Uniform Minimum Standards for Design, Construction and Maintenance for Street and Highways (Green Book). - c.
-Finance will forward the construction plans and cost estimate to the Public Works Department for review and acceptance.
+Manual of Uniform Minimum Standards for Design, Construction and Maintenance for Street and Highways (Green Book).

+will forward the Finance construction plans and cost estimate to the Public Works Department for review and acceptance.
 Public Works will resolve any issues noted directly with the homeowners' association and return an approved proposal to Finance.
-Finance will verify with the Fiscal & Business Services Division that funding for payment of constructing the wall is available. - d.
-Upon plan approval verification of available funding, Finance will prepare ballots with return envelopes to be mailed to the property owner(s) of each platted parcel as shown on the current tax roll of the County.
+Finance will verify with the Fiscal & Business Services Division that funding for payment of constructing the wall is available.

+- Upon plan approval and d. verification of available funding, Finance will prepare ballots with return envelopes to be mailed to the property owner(s) of each platted parcel as shown on the current tax roll of the County.
 The form of the ballot shall be reviewed and approved by the County Attorney's Office and the proposed assessment amount shall be reviewed and approved by the Fiscal & Business Services Division.
 The cost of materials and postage for mailing the ballot will be borne by the homeowners' association.
-If desired, the homeowners' association may opt to include postage on the return envelopes at its expense. - e.
+If desired. the homeowners' association may opt to include postage on the return envelopes at its expense. - e.
 Finance will tabulate the results of the balloting.
 Each parcel proposed to be assessed will be entitled to one vote which may be cast by any one joint owner of the parcel or collectively by all owners of the parcel.
 Regardless of the number of ballots returned, significant interest in the creation of the wall construction MSBU will only be deemed to be present if at least sixty percent (60%) of the total property owners in the proposed MSBU and one hundred percent (100%) of property owners adjacent to the wall respond favorably to the imposition of the special assessment within thirty (30) days of the mailing of the ballots.
 All property owners adjacent to the wall must also indicate their consent to provide both temporary and permanent easements for construction and maintenance of the wall.